Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/README.md

 It is designed as a **modular system navigation engine** that can operate on graphs representing infrastructures, ecosystems, networks, or other complex systems.

-Rather than treating systems purely as simulation environments, NEXAH models them as **navigable structural landscapes**.
+Rather than treating systems purely as simulation environments, NEXAH models systems as **navigable structural landscapes**.

+The goal is not control, but navigation.

 ---